 The EMV cards being rolled out stateside are a bit different than those rolled out in other countries.
-The U.S. cards use what’s called “chip and signature“ technology, while the EMV cards being issued overseas generally use “chip and PIN” technology.
+Most U.S.-issued cards use what’s called “chip and signature“ technology, while the EMV cards being issued overseas generally use “chip and PIN” technology.
 The chip and PIN cards require the cardholder to type in a PIN to complete a transaction, making it difficult for a thief who gets ahold of the card to use it.
 Although chip and signature cards still have the more-secure computer chip, they require a signature for the transaction, rather than a PIN.

-EMV to the rescue?
+Chip and PIN EMV cards to the rescue?

-Where can I get one in 2014?
+Where can I get one in 2017?

 Read on after the chart for a closer look at some chip and PIN cards that are particularly good for travelers.

 |Compare U.S. EMV card offerings|

 |Financial institution||U.S. cards with chips||Other details|

-|Bank of America||Merrill Lynch-issued cards; BankAmericard Travel Rewards; BankAmericard Cash Rewards; airline cards for Virgin Atlantic, Alaska, Hawaiian and Asiana; Royal Caribbean and Norwegian cruise line cards||Automatic on new Merrill Lynch, BankAmericard Travel Rewards and Virgin Atlantic card, and for existing cardholders identified as international travelers.
-Request chips on other cards by phone or at a banking center.|
+|Bank of America||Merrill Lynch-issued cards; BankAmericard Travel Rewards; BankAmericard Cash Rewards; airline cards for Virgin Atlantic, Alaska and Asiana; Royal Caribbean and Norwegian cruise line cards; consumer and small business debit cards|

 Best EMV cards for travelers

-4. American Express Platinum Card
+American Express Platinum Card

 The annual fee is $450, and it’s NOT waived the first year.
 So be prepared to pay $450 on your first billing statement.
 This may seem expensive, but trust me, if you travel a lot, the benefits are well worth it.
 A few of the most impressive perks are:

-- Convert points to frequent flier/hotel programs at a 1-to-1 basis – Convert your Membership Rewards to various frequent flier accounts, including Delta, Virgin Atlantic, British Airways, Frontier, Air Canada, AeroMexico, KrisFlyer, KLM/Air France, Iberia, ANA and more.
+- Convert points to frequent flyer/hotel programs at a 1-to-1 basis – Convert your Membership Rewards to various frequent flier accounts, including Delta, Virgin Atlantic, British Airways, Frontier, Air Canada, AeroMexico, KrisFlyer, KLM/Air France, Iberia, ANA and more.